petyaracz/RaczLukacs2024/Readme.md

 responses by a separate set of participants in the baseline experiment.

 Participant vocabulary size was established as follows.
 Each participant responded to nonce words and real words.
-The real words were in pre-established familiarity bins (from 1, most familiar, to 50, least familiar).
-We identified the most familiar bin in which the participant responded “no” to more than one real word.
-The number of this bin became the participant’s vocabulary size, used in the analysis.
+As described above, real words were distributed across pre-established familiarity bins (from 1, least familiar, to 50, most familiar).
+Based on participants’ yes and no responses, we identified the lowest familiarity bin in which the participant knew all real words except one.

 Here is an example.
-Bin 4, a relatively familiar bin, has four words in it: ‘barát’ (friend), ‘dolog’ (thing), ‘törékeny’ (fragile), ‘karakter’ (character).
-Bin 44, a relatively unfamiliar bin, has ‘glosszáz’ (to gloss), ‘libling’ (favorite), ‘magmatit’ (magnetite), ‘viszonvád’ (counter-accusation).
+Bin 6, a relatively unfamiliar bin, has four real
+words: glosszáz ‘to gloss’, libling ‘favorite’, magmatit ‘magnetite’, viszonvád ‘counter-accusation’.
+Bin 47, a relatively familiar bin, has barát friend, dolog ‘thing’, törékeny ‘fragile’, karakter ‘character’.
 Participant A might say “no” to both barát and dolog (no actual participant did this).
-This means they rejected more than one word in bin 4.
-We check that this hasn’t happened in bins 1-3 meaning that 4 is the earliest bin where they did this.
-This means that their vocabulary size is 4.
+This means they rejected more than one word in bin 47.
+We check that this hasn’t happened in bins 48-50 meaning that 47 is the highest bin where they did this.
 Participant B might say “no” to magmatit and libling and glosszáz.
-We check that hasn’t happened in bins 1-43, where they only rejected one word per bin at most.
-This means that their vocabulary size is 44.
-What participant A does in bins 5-50 and what participant B does in bins 45-50 is not relevant for their vocabulary size.
+We check that hasn’t happened in bins 7-50, where they only rejected one word per bin at most.
 Note that participants see words in random order.
 Participant B might have responded to magmatit in trial 1, trial 250, or anywhere in between.

+As a first approximation, this would mean that Participant A has a vocabulary size of 48 and Participant B, 7.
+We want a higher number to express a larger vocabulary size, so we subtract these numbers from 51 to get the final vocabulary score: 2 for Participant A and 43 for Participant B. This way, vocabulary size mirrors word familiarity on a scale of 1-50.

 Vocabulary size correlates with age across participants, but imperfectly.
 Participants that know fewer words give fewer “yes”